(212) 921-7900 Appointment

 The likelihood of acquiring gout can be increased by a number of risk factors.
 The following are some of the most common risk factors:

-Gout is mostly brought on by a confluence of hereditary and environmental factors.
+gout is mostly brought on by a confluence of hereditary and environmental factors.
 Gout is more likely to afflict those who have a family history of the disorder, have illnesses that impair kidney function, or consume diets high in purines.

-To manage symptoms, stop further attacks, and lower the risk of joint damage, gout is often treated with a cocktail of drugs and lifestyle changes.
-Gout is commonly treated with a number of different methods, including:
+To manage symptoms, stop further attacks, and lower the risk of joint damage, gout is often treated with a cocktail of drugs and lifestyle changes. gout is commonly treated with a number of different methods, including:

 In general, gout treatment aims to control symptoms, stop further outbreaks, and lessen the chance of causing joint damage.
 Depending on the patient's unique needs and risk factors, treatment usually entails a mix of drugs and lifestyle changes.